sansomguy/showcase/README.md

 # Showcase

+## Technology Stack
 - Building a blog using `qwik` and `SST` framework to test out some of my favourite technologies at the moment.
 - Leverages the serverless-http and qwik's nodeServerAdapter to deploy the QWIK app to AWS Lambda.
-- Deploys a CDN router in front of the lambda function for BLAZING qwik performance.
+- Deploys a CDN router in front of the lambda function for BLAZINGLY FAST qwik performance.

 ## Features